SAP/ui5-tooling/README.md

 1. If you are using Git or similar version control, commit `package.json` and `ui5.yaml` to your repository

 Questions?
 Check the [FAQ](#faq)!

+## Project Configuration
+For details about how to configure a UI5 project (e.g. using a ui5.yaml) see [ui5-project - Configuration](https://github.com/SAP/ui5-project#configuration).

 ## Linking Projects
 You would like to work on an application project and one or more of its dependencies at the same time?
 We got you covered!